awsdocs/aws-javascript-developer-guide-v2/ses-examples-creating-template.md

 ## Getting an Email Template<a name="ses-examples-get-template"></a>

-In this example, use a Node\.js module to create an email template to use with Amazon SES\.
+In this example, use a Node\.js module to get an email template to use with Amazon SES\.
 Create a Node\.js module with the file name `ses_gettemplate.js`\.
 Configure the SDK as previously shown\.

 Create an object to pass the `TemplateName` parameter for the `getTemplate` method of the `AWS.SES` client class\.
 To call the `getTemplate` method, create a promise for invoking an Amazon SES service object, passing the parameters\.
 Then handle the `response` in the promise callback\.